gaogaotiantian/watchpoints/README.md

 {}
 ```

-Even better, it can track then changes of the object after the changes of the variable
+Even better, it can track the changes of the object after the changes of the variable

 ```python
 from watchpoints import watch